EuroProofNet/europroofnet.github.io/_pages/wg1.md

 ### Activities

-* 24-25 June 2022: school on [Dedukti](https://deducteam.github.io/) and the encoding of proofs of various systems in Dedukti, and a workshop on Women in EuroProofNet, in co-location with the [TYPES'22](https://types22.inria.fr/) conference at Nantes (France)
+* 24-25 June 2022: [1st Dedukti school](../dedukti-school-2022) at Nantes, France, colocated with [TYPES'22](https://types22.inria.fr/) and a workshop on Women in EuroProofNet